Las Vegas Workers’ Compensation Attorney

 Permanent Partial Disability Benefits (PPD)

 If your work-related injury caused you to be partially disabled, and you are not expected to improve, you are entitled to PPD benefits.
 A rating doctor will determine the level of compensation you are eligible to receive.
 You may collect a lump sum payment to settle your award, or you could be paid monthly payments.
 If you are paid monthly, payments will continue for five years or until you turn 70- whichever is later.
-PPD claims account for over half of workers’ compensation cases filed against insurance companies in the United States.
+PPD claims account for over half of workers’ compensation claims filed against insurance companies in the United States.

 Permanent Total Disability Benefits (PTD)